 - Average Legal Fee by Case Type

 Finding and retaining the right talent is difficult in any practice area.
 Typical recruiting criteria include law school, class rank, and special distinctions.
-Lateral hires are mostly about experience and track record.
+Lateral hires are mostly about the experience and track record.
 The interview process is normally a shuttle between offices or a group interview mostly focused on likability and whether the candidate seems smart.
-Rarely is there an in-depth discussion of day to day work-life, daily stressors, and emotional suitability for the position.
+Rarely is there an in-depth discussion of day-to-day work-life, daily stressors, and emotional suitability for the position?

 - Adjust compensation plans (aligning compensation and incentives with market factors)

 Most firms either reward performance using billable hours, billings or collections (we will not address originations now).
 Rarely do we encounter any incentives for case management excellence, client reporting, and communication, or guideline compliance.
 Firms that keep these statistics can reward and encourage efficient case handling, client care, and guideline compliance.
 Lawyers who are compensated for litigation management factors are more likely to excel in the insurance defense practice area, which should reduce turnover and improve client satisfaction.

 Rarely do law firms operating in the insurance defense market compete on investments in office space and furnishings.
 They also do not compete on large pools of centrally located staff.
 Smaller firms should consider a branch/distributed office approach to mitigate travel time billing restrictions and to offer a more complete solution to clients.
 Larger central offices are no longer necessary to effectively serve clients and smaller firms can place staff geographically.

 What about plaintiff lawyers?